biocommons/VarNomen/_bg-material/refseq.md

 		*	note that **LRG's are stable** (never change), established after consulting different experts and that all known transcript variants and protein isoforms can be annotated
 	*	"**pending**” LRGs should not be used, they might change before being approved
 	*	while a LRG is requested, the use of a RefSeq sequence is recommended, e.g. NM\_004006.2 ([see O'Leary 2016](http://nar.oxfordjournals.org/content/44/D1/D733.full.pdf){:target="\_blank"})
+	*	the [MANE (Matched Annotation between NCBI and EBI) project](https://www.ensembl.org/info/genome/genebuild/mane.html){:target="\blank"} is a joint initiative between EMBL-EBI’s Ensembl project and NCBI’s RefSeq project to release a genome-wide transcript set that contains one well-supported transcript per protein-coding locus.
+All transcripts in the MANE set will perfectly align to GRCh38 and will represent 100% identity (5’ UTR, coding sequence, 3’ UTR) between the RefSeq (NM\_) and the corresponding Ensembl (ENST) transcript.
+The matched transcript files are standard RefSeq and Ensembl reference sequence types as defined above and **do not represent additional files**.
+The standard NM\_ and ENST identifers are used for these transcipts: there are no separate project-specific identifiers.
 *	a coding DNA reference sequence does **not contain** intron or 5' and 3' gene flanking sequences and can therefore **not be used** to describe variants in introns and up/down-stream of the gene
 *	when, based on a genomic reference sequence, variants are reported using a "**c.**" prefix, the transcript variant used should be indicated
 	*	for LRG\_'s an annotated "**transcript variant 1**" is described as "**<font color="red">t1</font>**", e.g. LRG\_199**<font color="red">t1</font>**:c.11T>G